Twenty One Pilots: 2021–2023: Scaled and Icy

-On June 16, 2021, the duo announced the Takeover Tour, during which they would spend one full week in each city they visited, performing at small clubs as well as large venues.
-The tour began in Denver, Colorado in September 2021.
-On July 23, 2021, the artists Half Alive, Arrested Youth and Jay Joseph were announced as openers for the U.S. leg of the tour.
-The Icy Tour, a re-branded second leg of the Takeover Tour focusing on arena shows, began in August 2022 and concluded in September.
-For the first time since the band became a duo almost a decade before, these tours featured a dedicated band of live musicians, though their shows continued to make some use of backing tracks.
+On June 16, 2021, the duo announced the Takeover Tour, during which they would spend a week in each city they visited, performing at small clubs as well as large venues.
+The tour began in Denver, Colorado in September 2021, and concluded in London on June 25, 2022.
+On July 23, 2021, Half Alive and Arrested Youth were announced as openers for the U.S. leg of the tour.
+On September 17, 2021, the duo held a virtual concert for the online video game Roblox.

-On July 8, 2021, little over a month after the release of Scaled and Icy, the duo released a music video for the song "Saturday".
-On September 17, 2021, the duo held a virtual concert in the online video game Roblox.

-On November 19, 2021, the duo released Scaled and Icy (Livestream Version), which features all of the songs from the livestream concert and "Level of Concern".
-On December 8, 2021, one year after its initial release, the duo released a music video for the song "Christmas Saves the Year", which utilizes claymation.
-"The Outside" was issued as the album's fourth and final single on November 24, 2021, followed by a music video on March 18, 2022.
+On November 19, 2021, the duo released Scaled and Icy (Livestream Version), which features all of the songs from the livestream concert as well as "Level of Concern".
+A music video for "Christmas Saves the Year" was released on December 8, 2021 "The Outside" was issued as the album's fourth and final single on November 24, 2021, followed by a music video on March 18, 2022.
 On June 9, 2022, the duo performed new versions of several songs, both old and new, on MTV Unplugged.

-On July 22, 2022, the duo released a live performance video in collaboration with the Netflix series Stranger Things, in which they performed a mashup of the show's theme song and their 2016 single "Heathens".
+On July 22, 2022, the duo released a live performance video in collaboration with the Netflix series Stranger Things, in which they performed a mashup of the show's theme song and "Heathens".
+The Icy Tour, a re-branded second leg of the Takeover Tour focusing on arena shows, commenced in August 2022 and concluded that September.
+On May 9, 2022, Peter McPoland was announced as the opener for this leg of the tour.

-On January 8, 2023, the duo's album Vessel was re-released as a limited edition vinyl boxset.
-The vinyl was packaged in a metallic silhouetted cover box, included a poster and polaroid collection, and featured bonus tracks.
-The release was accompanied by a YouTube variety stream celebrating the record's 10th anniversary; the livestream was a partnership and fundraiser for the non-profit Make-A-Wish Foundation where the band raised over $47,000.
-The vinyl release was met with sales of an all-time high and an unprecedented demand; delivery of all pre-orders had been expected to be as early as February 3, 2023.
+On January 8, 2023, Vessel was re-released as a limited edition vinyl box set, accompanied by a YouTube stream celebrating the tenth anniversary of its release; the livestream was a partnership and fundraiser for the Make-A-Wish Foundation.
+The box set was released on February 3, 2023.